Günter Altner

-Günter Altner (1936–2011) was a German interdisciplanarily active scientist, biologist, Protestant theologian, ecologist, environmentalist, writer and lecturer.
+Günter Altner (20 September 1936 – 6 December 2011) was a German interdisciplinary active scientist, biologist, Protestant theologian, ecologist, environmentalist, writer and lecturer.
 Altner had briefly been a professor of human biology at the University of Education Schwäbisch Gmünd, subsequently focussed on theology, his second area of education, and was a professor of protestant theology at the University of Koblenz and Landau for 22 years.

 Altner is known for his teaching and lectures, his numerous books, his role of co-founder and curator of the Öko-Institut and his activity as political advisor to the German government.
 With his expertise in ecology and in the theological reflection on environmental ethics he held a unique position in the German-language theological and political discourse.

 Education

 From 1956 to 1962, Altner studied protestant theology at the University of Wuppertal and the University of Göttingen, moving on in 1962 to study biology at the University of Mainz and the University of Giessen until 1968.

 In 1964 he earned his doctorate degree in biology, and in 1968 a doctorate degree in theology.